 Step 5: Rub both hands together until they are warm and then cover your entire face with them to increase the blood circulation on your face and help the skin care products to penetrate your skin deeper.

 Are you wondering why it’s in this order?
 Here’s why: If we apply cream (which is oil based) before you put water based lotion on your skin, the oil ends up blocking the water from penetrating your skin.
 Doing it in the right order, helps lock the moisture in, and prevents it from evaporating.

-*Let’s make your own whitening lotion!
+*Now, let’s make your own whitening lotion!

 Hey there, sorry for kept you guys waiting for such a long time.
 I've been doing a bit of research about skin care and I learnt so much!
 I will share all of that information with you guys one by one!